neuroscout/neuroscout/docs/builder/index.md

 Currently, we only support analyzing one task at a time.
 By default, all runs for that task are selected.

-If you want to select specific runs to analyze, either to only analyses a group of subjects, or to omit certain runs that might have a known issue, you can use the run selector interface.
+If you want to select specific runs to analyze, either to only analyze a subset of subjects, or to omit certain runs that might have a known issue, you can use the run selector interface.

 ![Select runs](img/runs.png)